 5. Don’t Compare Divorces

-No divorce is the same and it is highly likely that yours will be very unique.
+All divorce lawyers will tell you that no divorce is the same and it is highly likely that yours will be very unique.
 As an example, child support ends when your child turns 18 and depending on custody arrangements with the child’s other parent, could change the property settlement outcome.

 6. Don’t Expect to Share the Pet

 In many jurisdictions, pets are considered property.
-The court will often look at things like, who bought the pet, what were the intentions when buying the pet (eg. birthday gift), and even things like who looked after it.
+The court will often look at things like, who bought the pet, what were the intentions when buying the pet (e.g. birthday gift), and even things like who looked after it.
 As a result, the court will generally award the pet to one party and there is no custody arrangement.